ANNAhabANNA/Right-Hands/README.md

  * ### I would like to implement a swipeable carousel for portfolio photos.

 ## Responsiveness
- * ### Felxbox model was used to make the website responsive on all devices.
+ * ### Flexbox model was used to make the website responsive on all devices.

  ------------
  # Deployment